-You can attach Server Load Balancer (SLB) instances to a scaling group.
-The SLB instances distribute traffic to multiple Elastic Compute Service (ECS) instances in the scaling group, improving the performance of the scaling group.
+You can associate Classic Load Balancer (CLB) instances with a scaling group.
+CLB instances are formerly known as Server Load Balancer (SLB) instances.
+The CLB instances distribute traffic to multiple Elastic Compute Service (ECS) instances in the scaling group.
+This improves the performance of the scaling group.

-- You have at least one SLB instance in the Running state.
-For more information, see Create an SLB instance.
+- You have one or more CLB instances in the Active state.
+For more information, see Create a CLB instance.

-- The SLB instance and the scaling group are in the same region.
+- The CLB instance and the scaling group reside in the same region.

-- The SLB instance and the scaling group are in the same Virtual Private Cloud (VPC) network if their network type is VPC.
+- The CLB instance and the scaling group are in the same virtual private cloud (VPC) if their network type is VPC.

-- If the network type of the SLB instance is classic network, the network type of the scaling group is VPC, and the back-end server group of the SLB instance contains VPC-connected ECS instances, then the ECS instances and the scaling group must be in the same VPC network.
+- If the network type of the CLB instance is classic network, the network type of the scaling group is VPC, and the backend server group of the CLB instance contains ECS instances of the VPC type, the ECS instances and the scaling group must be in the same VPC.

-- At least one listener is configured on the SLB instance.
+- At least one listener is configured on the CLB instance.
 For more information, see Listener overview.

-- Health check is enabled on the SLB instance.
+- Health check is enabled for the CLB instance.
 For more information, see Configure health check.

-SLB allows multiple ECS instances in a region to share the service load through the IP address of an SLB instance.
-These ECS instances act as a high-performance and highly available application service pool.
-Simply put, SLB distributes and controls traffic by using SLB instances, listeners, and back-end ECS servers.
-For more information, see What is Server Load Balancer?.
+CLB allows multiple ECS instances in a region to share the service load by configuring the IP address of a CLB instance.
+These ECS instances act as a high-performance and high-availability application service pool.
+CLB distributes and controls traffic by using CLB instances, listeners, and backend servers.
+For more information, see What is SLB?.

-This section focuses on operations for attaching an SLB instance to a scaling group in the Auto Scaling console.
-For more information about other configurations of a scaling group, see Create a scaling group.
+The following section describes the procedure to associate a CLB instance with a scaling group in the Auto Scaling console.
+For information about other parameters, see Create a scaling group.